-The information below is to inform you regarding the choices and risks involved with having treatment under intravenous sedation and/or general anesthesia.
-This information is not presented to make you more apprehensive, but rather to enable you to be better informed concerning the planned treatment.
+The information below is to inform parents and/or guardians of minor children regarding the choices and risks involved with having treatment under intravenous sedation and/or general anesthesia.
+This information is not presented to make patients, parents, or legal guardians more apprehensive, but rather to enable them to be better informed concerning the planned treatment.
 Dental procedures may be performed under four different circumstances: (1) utilizing local anesthesia, (2) utilizing conscious sedation, (3) utilizing general anesthesia, or (4) using no anesthesia or sedation at all.
 The use of anesthesia or sedation can be administered in a hospital, outpatient surgery center, or in a private office, depending on each individual patient's medical status.